Gates Foundation cuts ties with Saudi charity over journalist’s murder

 The move to end a partnership between the Gates Foundation and the Saudi-based Misk Foundation, first reported Thursday by Fortune and other outlets, is the latest pullback by a Western organization over the Oct.
 2 murder of Jamal Khashoggi, an outspoken critic of the regime and a columnist at The Washington Post.

-The decision affects a joint initiative with the Misk Foundation, known as the MiSK Grand Challenges, that involved “grants to organizations around the world where young people are working in innovative ways on some of the most pressing development challenges,” according to a statement released Thursday by the Gates Foundation.
+The decision affects a joint initiative with the Misk Foundation, known as the Misk Grand Challenges, that involved “grants to organizations around the world where young people are working in innovative ways on some of the most pressing development challenges,” according to a statement released Thursday by the Gates Foundation.

 Last year, the $41.3 billion Gates Foundation committed $5 million to the initiative, which was to be matched by the Misk Foundation.
 The Misk Foundation was launched by the crown prince, Saudi kingdom’s de facto ruler, who Western and Turkish intelligence agencies say ordered Khashoggi’s murder.
 That made the partnership untenable, Gates Foundation officials said.